intelino-code/intelino-trainlib-py/README.md

 We offer both synchronous and asynchronous Python programming libraries for the intelino smart train.
 The `intelino-trainlib` is our synchronous Python library.
 It gives access to our full-featured API, enables event-based programming (through threads) and allows to interactively control one or multiple smart trains.
 This library is well suited for students and users that are new to Python or text-based programming, in general.
 And programmers with more advanced skills may prefer our asynchronous library `intelino-trainlib-async` which offers an extended list of API features, Rx-based reactive programming and superior performance.

+The code executes in a python interpreter running on your computer - which connects to the train via bluetooth low energy.

 ## Installation

 The intelino trainlib is available on PyPi and can be installed with pip: